 - Uses Sharp Memory LCD display (similar to e-ink, much faster refresh rate).
 Currently I'm testing a 1.3'' 128x128 display, but I may reconsider going for a 2.7'' in the future

 - Four hardware tact buttons for good mechanical feedback (touchscreens are difficult to use while riding)

 - LiPo battery (possibly a few hundred mAh).
-I'm aiming for a battery life of at least one week of typical use (ride several hours a day, low use when off the bike)
+I'm aiming for a battery life of at least one month of typical use (ride around 8-10hs hours a day, low use when off the bike)

 - Battery level indication (ideally, with an estimate of remaining run-time)